pytorch/pytorch/docs/source/rpc.rst

 The following APIs allow users to remotely execute functions as well as create references (RRefs) to remote data objects.
-In these APIs, when passing a `Tensor` as an argument or a return value, the destination worker will try to create a ``Tensor`` with the same meta (i.e., device, stride, etc.), which might crash if the device lists on source and destination worker are different.
-In such cases, applications could always feed in CPU tensors and manually move it to appropriate devices.
+In these APIs, when passing a `Tensor` as an argument or a return value, the destination worker will try to create a `Tensor` with the same meta (i.e., device, stride, etc.), which might crash if the device lists on source and destination workers are different.
+In such cases, applications can always feed in CPU tensors and manually move it to appropriate devices if necessary.

 .. autofunction:: rpc_sync
 .. autofunction:: rpc_async